giovannabbottino/notebook/_docs/data_structure/tree.md

 {: #why}

 They are used for faster response time during a search.

-### Types of Tree

-#### Binary Tree

-In a binary tree, the nodes can have a maximum of two child.

-##### Binary Search Tree

-A binary tree subtype, arranged so that each node on the left side must have a value less than the value of its parent node.
-Inverse logic applies to the right side, which must have a higher value than its parent node.
-In this way, it allows faster search, query and addition / removal of data.

-###### AVL Tree

-The Adelson-Velsky-Landis (AVL) tree is a self-balancing binary search tree in which each node maintains extra information called a balance factor whose value is either -1, 0 or +1.
-The child nodes are rebalanced when the height difference exceeds one.

-#### B-Tree

-A generalized form of the binary search tree.
-Unlike a binary tree, allows its nodes to have more than two child and each node can contain more than one key.
-The B-Tree is a type of self-balancing tree that sorts data in logarithmic time.

-As follown there are some important terms to know about a tree.

 ### [Tree Terminologies](#ref1)
 - Root − The node at the top of the tree is called root.
 There is only one root per tree and one path from the root node to any node.